tchristenson/cargo-challenge/README.md

 ## Constraints

-1. Input Format: Enter cargo entries as a comma-separated string with the format xAxisLetter, where x is a single-digit number (0-9) representing the x-axis position and AxisLetter is a cargo shape letter (e.g., "0O,2I,3S").
+1. Input Format: Enter cargo entries as a comma-separated string with the format x-AxisLetter, where x-Axis is a single-digit number (0-9) representing the x-axis position and Letter is a cargo shape letter (e.g., "0O,2I,3S").
 Valid letters are O, I, S, Z, L, J, and T.
 2. Input length is 1 to 500 entries long
 3. The cargo will not overfill the trailer
 4. The input is always well formatted